This 10-Minute Daily Habit Will Make You SO Much Happier

 We started journaling this year, and although it definitely isn’t as pretty as these versions below, we love it.
 It feels almost a little indulgent.
 It’s a time when you get to plan your day ahead or reflect on what has happened during the day, or write down what’s bothering you.
 Think about it like the friend you can tell everything to – it’s unbelievably liberating!
 It also only needs to take as much time as you have.
 Whether we spend a quick two minutes ‘brain dumping’ in the morning or 10 minutes pondering the day’s events when we get into bed; it really is one of the best things we’ve done this year.

 If you need some inspo, check out these three journaling Instagrams.
-We know your journal may not be as neat, tidy, or Insta-worthy (ours definitely isn’t) but it may inspire you and give you some cute ideas.
-We bought cute stickers, and that’s all the motivation we needed!
+Your journal may not be as neat, tidy, or Insta-worthy as these examples (ours definitely isn’t) but it may inspire you and give you some cute ideas.
+We bought stickers, and that’s all the motivation we needed!

 This journaling account is pretty much like a perfectly curated Pinterest board.